-This management information circular (the "Circular") dated as of April 16, 2021 and accompanying form of proxy are furnished in connection with the solicitation, by management of Altius Renewable Royalties Corp. ("we", "us", "our", the "Company" or "ARR"), of proxies to be used at the annual meeting of the holders (the "Shareholders") of common shares ("Common Shares") of the Company (the "Meeting") referred to in the accompanying Notice of Annual Meeting (the "Notice") to be held on May 27, 2021 at 12:00 p.m.
+This management information circular (the "Circular") dated as of April 11, 2023 and accompanying form of proxy are furnished in connection with the solicitation, by management of Altius Renewable Royalties Corp. ("we", "us", "our", the "Company" or "ARR"), of proxies to be used at the annual general meeting of the holders (the "Shareholders") of common shares ("Common Shares") of the Company (the "Meeting") referred to in the accompanying Notice of Annual Meeting (the "Notice") to be held on May 24, 2023 at 3:00 p.m.
 (ET) for the purposes set forth in the Notice.
 The Meeting will be held in a virtual only format, which will be conducted via live audio webcast.
 Shareholders will not be able to attend the Meeting in person.
 A summary of the information shareholders will need to attend the Meeting online is provided below.
 See "Voting Information" below.

-The solicitation will be made primarily by mail, but proxies may also be solicited personally or by telephone by directors ("Directors") and/or officers of the Company.
+The solicitation will be made primarily by mail, subject to the use of Notice-and-Access Provisions (as defined herein) but proxies may also be solicited personally or by telephone by directors ("Directors") and/or officers of the Company.
 The cost of solicitation by management will be borne by the Company.